Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 You can—and should—do all the same things to screen a life coach.

-And, if a life coach says they’re certified, you can check their certification the same way you’d check a therapist’s license.
+If a life coach says they’re certified, you can check their certification the same way you’d check a therapist’s license.
 Go to one of these sites to check a therapist’s ICF or CCE certification:

 This means life coaches who get certified are choosing to be held accountable by the organization that certified them.
 This is one of many ways they can show their commitment to being a good coach.